 Can pets ride on trains in Germany?

-Yes, pets up to the size of a regular house cat travel for free in trains as long as they are inside a carrier.
-The carrier needs to fit under the seat or on the shelf above the seat.
+Yes, pets up to the size of a regular house cat travel for free in trains.
+Now, what does the ‘size of a house cat’ mean?
+As long as your pet fits inside a carrier and the carrier fits under the seat or on the shelf above the seat, then they can travel for free.

 How long must a pet stay in quarantine when moving to Germany?